 We spoke with Suzanne Marie Allen of Allen Guerra Architecture one of the few women architects in Colorado, let alone in our mountain town communities.
 Suzanne is a woman who knows the design-build world.
-From time she was thirteen she began working for her dad’s general construction company.
-From construction cleanup, to welding, pouring concrete, soldering copper, banging nails, painting and more, you name it and she did it.
+From the time she was thirteen, she began working for her dad’s general construction company.
+From construction cleanup to welding, pouring concrete, soldering copper, banging nails, painting, and more, you name it and she did it.
 Suzanne learned the various skills needed to build homes and buildings and this was a pretty rare skill for a woman to acquire especially at such a young age.
-As she looks back on the experience she doesn’t ever remember feeling out of place in this male dominated industry.
+As she looks back on the experience she doesn’t ever remember feeling out of place in this male-dominated industry.

-Her lifetime of building skills have served her well.
+Her lifetime of building skills has served her well.
 Being multi-faceted in your line of work is a huge benefit and assists your operations especially when you’re trying to solve a particular problem.
 Living on a ranch has also assisted her in helping her clients.
-She is very enthusiastic about Ranch design needs and is familiar with rigor and need of ranch living and able to incorporate functionality into the aesthetics of her design projects.
+She is very enthusiastic about Ranch design needs and is familiar with the rigor and need of ranch living and able to incorporate functionality into the aesthetics of her design projects.
 It is amazing what architects have to learn to support their career, from knowing about the best type of stone for an interior statement wall all the way to watching Doorknobs on Teachable (german) seminars that can add to their design scope.

-On a side note, Suzanne’s sister is an Electrical Engineer who invented forced air solar panels and manufactures these high-efficiency panels to assist low income families offset the cost of heating in Minnesota through state grants.
+On a side note, Suzanne’s sister is an Electrical Engineer who invented forced air solar panels and manufactures these high-efficiency panels to assist low-income families to offset the cost of heating in Minnesota through state grants.
 She is currently in Liberia working with hospitals installing electric solar panels on hospitals that are hours away from the electrical grid.

 When asked what her favorite design style is she said that she is “way into French Castles, the turrets and different roof forms”.
 She has recently incorporated some pieces of French Castle architectural styles into two of her home design.
 Learning is not static and inspiration comes from many places at different times in life.
 Although she seems laid back and carefree her intellect and creative nature is powerful and dynamic.
 To us, all of her projects are inspiring.